jerushachua/social-media-scraper/README.md

 # Debug

 Sometimes the headless chromedriver doesn't quit properly.
+Check `top -n 1` to list the running processes.
 Call `killall chromedriver.exe` to close all chromedriver instances.